 What can you learn as a volunteer?

-1. Valid Passport & Visa: Most travelers do not need a visa to enter Argentina.
+- Valid Passport & Visa: Most travelers do not need a visa to enter Argentina.
 Volunteers enter the country as tourists and can stay for up to 90 days.
-Extensions on your stay are possible; our coordinators will advise you on this process.
+Extensions on visas are possible; our coordinators will advise you on this process.

-3. Spanish Level Required: Spanish is not required, although it always helps to be able to communicate in Spanish in site.
+- Spanish Level Required: Spanish is not required, although it always helps to be able to communicate in Spanish on site.

 - Minimum Stay: 2 weeks